praneethvelpuri/praneethvelpuri/README.md

 <b>Here are some of my projects:</b>

-A web application that uses machine learning to predict the risk of <b> Parkinson's disease </b>
+<b> A web application that uses machine learning to predict the risk of Parkinson's disease.<b>

-A web application that uses Convolutional Neural Networks that Predicts the <b> Plant Disease Detection <b> .
+A web application that uses Convolutional Neural Networks that Predicts the Plant Disease Detection.<b>

+KPMG-Data Analytics Consulting Virtual Internship <b>

+Data Analytics virtual Internship at Quantium.<b>

+Internet Of Things (IOT) Internship At BHARAT INTERN. <b>